 Proposals for Clusters of Excellence

-The grant objective of the Cluster “Multiscale Bioimaging: From Molecular Machines to Networks of Excitable Cells” is to understand the structural and resultant functional properties of excitable cardiac and cerebral cells across several length scales.
-New biophysical techniques, most importantly innovative imaging methods, need to be developed to accomplish this objective.
-The evidence gathered can then be used to devise novel diagnostic and therapeutic approaches to treating diseases of the heart and brain.
+The Cluster aims to understand the structural and functional properties of excitable cardiac and neural cells across several length scales.
+To decipher disease-relevant nanoscale functional units in these cells innovative imaging methods will be developed and applied.
+The biomedical insights gained from the multiscale analysis shall then be used to devise novel diagnostic and therapeutic approaches for diseases of the heart and brain.
 Project spokespersons are Professor Tobias Moser, neuroscientist at the University Medical Centre Göttingen, Professor Claudia Steinem, chemist at Göttingen University and Professor Patrick Cramer, molecular biologist at the Max Planck Institute for Biophysical Chemistry.

 - The Making and Unmaking of the Religious

-The Cluster “Integrative Land Use Science for Sustainable Development (LUSci)” links forestry and agricultural research whilst focusing on global problems of land use, primarily in developing and transition countries.
-The objective here is to study how to make land use sustainable.
-The research will cover a spectrum from soil composition to climate influences.
+The Cluster links forestry and agricultural research whilst focusing on global problems of land use, primarily in developing and transition countries.
+The aim is to establish an internationally visible centre of excellence for land use science.
+The centre will provide the knowledge base and new methods to answer overarching questions.
+One main objective is to study how to make land use sustainable.
 Project spokespersons are Professor Edzo Veldkamp, forestry scientist, Professor Bernhard Brümmer, agricultural economist, and the ecologist Professor Kerstin Wiegand at Göttingen University.

 Key Research Foci